 Our Surrey Fraxel® DUAL (with 1550 and 1927 wavelengths) by Solta Medical is the newer, better upgrade to the popular Fraxel® laser that has been featured on T.V. shows and media for years.
 This brand-name laser is unlike its competition, and has the backing of over 50 clinical studies, with FDA approval in the United States.
-The brand has also filed for more than 17 patents for it’s one-of-a-kind technological advances, since it first came out in 2003.
+The brand has also filed for more than 17 patents for its one-of-a-kind technological advances, since it first came out in 2003.
+We now use it to treat clients from all over the Lower Mainland and Fraser Valley, including from Vancouver, Delta, Langley, White Rock, New Westminster, Burnaby, Richmond and even as far as Abbotsford, Whistler and Washington.

 Despite their similarities in name (and sometimes in application), the Fraxel® DUAL laser and Smartskin+ Fractional CO2 are not the same.
 Nor are they variations of each other.
 They are both fractional lasers, but they operate at different levels on the skin, and are used for different skin conditions.
 That said, they can be complementary lasers.
 At our skincare and laser clinic in Surrey, B.C., we may use a combination of both, plus more, in a single treatment plan.
 That way, we can better solve skin concerns for our patients.